-Ride Sharing Market size is set to be over USD 50 billion by 2026, according to a new research report by Global Market Insights, Inc.
+Ridesharing Market size is set to surpass USD 50 billion by 2026, according to a new research report by Global Market Insights Inc.

-Emergence of new players in the global market will fuel the ride sharing industry growth.
+Emergence of new players in the global market is likely to fuel the ride sharing demand.
 The barriers to entry are eased by supportive government policies and new regulations that promote the use of alternative mobility solutions.
-Industry updates report that in April 2019, the New York transportation department invested USD 3 million to promote shared mobility in the state.

-One of the major market factors driving the growth of ride sharing services is the advancement in connected technologies.
+One of the major factors driving the growth of ride sharing services is the advancement in connected technologies.
 Innovations in the field of IoT and AI significantly assist in improving the accessibility and adoption of carpooling services.
-For instance, in January 2020, Qualcomm, Inc. announced its car-to-cloud service that enables ride sharing platforms to efficiently connect and route multiple cars.

 Get more details on this report - Request Free Sample PDF

-The outbreak of the COVID-19 pandemic in December 2019 has severely impacted the transportation industry.
+The outbreak of the COVID-19 pandemic has severely impacted the transportation industry.
 Stringent nationwide lockdowns enforced by countries across the globe led to shutdown of corporate offices and businesses.
 Several companies implemented work-from-home policies for the safety of their employees, impacting the revenues of carpooling services in the market.
-Commuters are highly inclined towards travelling in their own vehicles even post lockdown due to the risk of infection from other passengers while carpooling.
-The ride sharing market is expected to witness a steady growth with the reduction in pandemic impacts.
+Commuters are highly inclined toward travelling in their own vehicles even post lockdown owing to the risk of infection from other passengers while carpooling.
+The ride sharing industry is expected to witness steady growth with the reduction in pandemic impacts.

-Browse key industry insights spread across 150 pages with 109 market data tables & 21 figures & charts from the report, “Ride Sharing Market Size By Business Model (P2P, B2C, B2B), By Vehicle Type (ICE, CNG/LPG, Electric), Industry Analysis Report, Regional Outlook, Application Potential, Price Trend, Competitive Market Share & Forecast, 2020 – 2026” in detail along with the table of contents:
+Browse key industry insights spread across 150 pages with 109 market data tables & 21 figures & charts from the report, “Ride Sharing Market Size By Business Model (P2P, B2C, B2B), By Vehicle Type (ICE, CNG/LPG, Electric), COVID-19 Impact Analysis, Regional Outlook, Application Potential, Price Trend, Competitive Market Share & Forecast, 2020 – 2026” in detail along with the table of contents:

 Comfortable and safe transport options provided by B2C carpooling model

-The ICE segment is expected to grow at around 6.5% CAGR through 2026.
-The segment is anticipated to experience a steady growth due to the increasing adoption of electric vehicles.
+The ICE cars segment is projected to grow at around 6.5% CAGR till 2026.
+The segment is experiencing a steady growth due to the increasing adoption of electric vehicles.
 ICE vehicles are increasingly popular in price-sensitive markets, such as India and China, owing to low initial investments.
 Electric cars are expensive in nature and require high investments from ride sharing companies operating in low-income economies.

 High consumer inclination toward modern mobility solutions in Europe

-Europe ride sharing market share is predicted to reach USD 8.5 billion by 2026 owing to the changing car ownership pattern in the region.
-This trend is amplified by the plummeting passenger vehicle sales in the regional market.
-According to the market data reported by the French Automobile Manufacturers Committee (CCFA), in 2019, passenger vehicle sales grew by only 1.9% year-on-year as opposed to 3.0% in 2018.
+The Europe ridesharing market is predicted to reach USD 8.5 billion by 2026 propelled by the changing car ownership pattern in the region.
+This trend is amplified by the plummeting passenger vehicle sales in the market.

 The residents of European countries including Germany, France, and the UK are highly inclined toward using public transport and shared mobility services for their routine commute.
-The presence of leading market players, such as Lyft, DiDi Chuxing, and Uber, in Europe is providing several opportunities to the market.
+The presence of leading companies, such as Lyft, DiDi Chuxing, and Uber, in Europe is providing several market opportunities.